Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Encoding

-It is important to note, that the particulars of the card-state encoding determine how an actual implementation in a quantum circuit will look like, but do not matter from an abstract point of view.
+It is important to note that the details of the card-state encoding determine the structure of an actual quantum-circuit implementation, but do not matter from an abstract point of view.

-Also, this encoding is not optimized in any way, and its redundancies are obvious.
-Nevertheless, it is easy to work with and so we will stick with it for now.
-For Skat we expect $n_c\le 5+3=8$, a total of $8\cdot 32= 256$ qubits are needed.
-Clever card-state encoding could possibly bring this down to $5\cdot 32= 160$ qubits or even less.
+Moreover, this encoding is not optimized, and its redundancies are obvious.
+Nevertheless, it is easy to work with and will therefore be used for now.
+For Skat we expect $n_c\le 5+3=8$, so a total of $8\cdot 32= 256$ qubits are needed.
+A more efficient card-state encoding could possibly reduce this to $5\cdot 32=160$ qubits or even less.